aymeric-collart/aymeric-collart.github.io/_pages/cv.md

 ### September 2015 - June 2017: Chinese Mandarin teacher
 [Association CFFC](http://www.cffc.fr/), Paris, France. <br>
 Teaching Mandarin Chinese to a French public.
-Beginner level (HSK 1) and advanced level (HSK 4)
+Beginner (HSK 1) and advanced (HSK 4) levels

 ### January 2016 - June 2016: Corpus annotation assistant
 University of Paris Diderot, under the direction of Prof. [Carla Soares-Jesel](http://www.llf.cnrs.fr/fr/Gens/Soares-Jesel) <br>
 Annotation of a corpus of French Parisian children, using CLAN/CHILDES software

 ### September 2014 - January 2016: Chinese Mandarin tutor
-University of Paris Diderot, [Department of East Asian Languages and Civilizations](http://w3.univ-paris-diderot.fr/ufr_lcao/) <br>
+University of Paris Diderot, [Department of East Asian Languages and Civilizations](http://w3.univ-paris-diderot.fr/ufr_lcao/). <br>
 Tutoring for freshman and sophomore students in the Chinese division of the Department of East Asian Languages and Civilizations, help for their Mandarin Chinese learning and civilization courses

 ### September 2015 - October 2015: Administrative assistant
-University of Paris Diderot, [Department of Linguistics](http://www.linguist.univ-paris-diderot.fr/presentation_anglais) <br>
+University of Paris Diderot, [Department of Linguistics](http://www.linguist.univ-paris-diderot.fr/presentation_anglais). <br>
 Reception for new students applications and orientation for students' class choices

 ## Skills